See this page in: English

 The University of Minnesota has conducted exchange programs with the Kingdom of Morocco for over 40 years.
 Efforts began in 1962 with the first Fulbright Scholar and continued with support through USAID.
 The University of Minnesota views Morocco as a key international partner.
 These programs have strengthened the relationship.

-University of Mohammed VI Polytechnic partners with Extension to have two doctoral students from the School of Agriculture, Fertilizer and Environmental Sciences pursuing degrees in the College of Agricultural, Food and Environmental Sciences.
+University of Mohammed VI Polytechnic partners with Extension to have two doctoral students from the School of Agriculture, Fertilizer and Environmental Sciences pursuing degrees in the College of Food, Agricultural and Natural Resource Sciences.
 The current pair of students are completing studies in water resources and precision agriculture while conducting their research on current Moroccan environmental issues.

 Agricultural Extension and rural advisory services